Handmade British furniture: Owning a piece of handcrafted heritage

 When you buy traditional British products for your home, you are not only supporting these heritage manufacturers from a business perspective.
 In fact, in buying their goods, you are also helping to preserve the traditional skills and styles that have been passed down through generations of craftsmen.

 Quality to last a lifetime

-Buying quality British goods is rarely the cheapest option when it comes to acquiring furniture.
+Buying quality British kitchens or goods is rarely the cheapest option when it comes to acquiring furniture.
 That said, they are almost always of higher quality than any mass produced furniture bought from abroad.
 The tradition, skills and heritage that we discussed above do not just take the form of design flourishes and unique materials.

 To combat the cheap, mass-produced furniture made by international manufacturers, British designers often focus more on producing higher quality, higher priced goods that will last a lifetime.
 We love hearing from our clients that are still enjoying their Extreme kitchen 15 years on.
 The finishes you choose can also extend the life of your kitchen, for example by opting for a handpainted English kitchen, rather than replace your kitchen as trends change you simply update it by changing the paint colour and updating accessories such as handles.

 Unlike some furniture made overseas, British goods are also guaranteed to meet stringent quality regulations.
 This ensures that furniture is always safe and held to the highest standards.